-As at the date of this report, SIR has two commitments to lease properties in Barrie and Oshawa, Ontario, upon which it plans to develop two new Scaddabush locations.
+As at the date of this report, SIR has leased properties in Barrie and Oshawa, Ontario, upon which it plans to develop two new Scaddabush locations.
 There can be no assurance at this time that these planned new restaurants will be opened or will become part of the Royalty Pooled Restaurants.